Second Coming: Traditional view

 Ibn Kathir presents this verse as proof of Jesus' second coming in the Quran in his exegesis Tafsir al-Qur'an al-Azim.

 There are also hadiths that foretell Jesus' future return such as: Sahih al-Bukhari, Volume 3, Book 43: Kitab-ul-`Ilm (Book of Knowledge), Hadith Number 656:

 According to Islamic tradition, Jesus' descent will be in the midst of wars fought by the Mahdi (lit. "the rightly guided one"), known in Islamic eschatology as the redeemer of Islam, against the al-Masih ad-Dajjal (literally "the false messiah", synonymous with the Antichrist) and his followers.
-Jesus will descend at the point of a white arcade, east of Damascus, dressed in saffron robes — his head anointed.
+Jesus will descend at the point of a white minaret, east of Damascus, dressed in saffron robes—his head anointed.
 He will then join the Mahdi in his war against the Dajjal.
 Jesus, considered in Islam as a Muslim (one who submits to God) and one of God's messengers, will abide by the Islamic teachings.
 Eventually, Jesus will slay the Antichrist Dajjal, and then everyone from the People of the Book (ahl al-kitāb, referring to Jews and Christians) will believe in him.
-Thus, there will be one community, that of Islam.
+Thus, there will be one community.

 After the death of the Mahdi, Jesus will assume leadership.
 This is a time associated in Islamic narrative with universal peace and justice.
 Islamic texts also allude to the appearance of Ya'juj and Ma'juj (Gog and Magog), ancient tribes that will disperse and cause disturbance on earth.
 God, in response to Jesus' prayers, will kill them by sending a type of worm in the napes of their necks.
-Jesus' rule is said to be around forty years, after which he will die, (according to Islam Jesus did not die on the cross but was taken up to heaven and continues to live until his return in the second coming).
+Jesus' rule is said to be around forty years, after which he will die (since according to Islam, Jesus did not die on the cross but was taken up to heaven and continues to live until his return in the second coming).
 Muslims will then perform the Salat al-Janazah (funeral prayer) for him and bury him in the city of Medina in a grave left vacant beside Muhammad.